AneryPatel/voice-conversion-demo/README.md

 ## Baseline Architecture

 We adapt a modified variational autoencoder as proposed in the paper [One-shot VC with IN](https://arxiv.org/abs/1904.05742).
 The architecutre has two separate encoders: Speaker encoder for encoding the speaker voice style and Content Encoder for encoding the linguistic content in an audio.
-A sindly decoder is used with an Adaptive Instance Normalization layer.
+A single decoder is used with an Adaptive Instance Normalization layer (AdaIN).
+AdaIN layer is used to provide gloabl information which got normalized in the Content Encoder with Instance Normalization (IN).
+It realigns channel mean and variance of content features to style features.
+Mathematically, AdaIn is equivalent to IN of content input 𝑥 is normalized to style input 𝑦.
+The encoder and decoder arhcitectures are as follows:

+## Architecture 1:

 - - -
 ### *Male to male(p237->p292)*